One of the first questions beginner divers ask while considering getting a certification is: “How deep can I go?”

 Why Take the Advanced Open Water Diver Course?

 Most people take the Advanced Open Water Diver course because they want to dive deeper for one of the many reasons explained above.
-However, the course teaches so much more than deep diving.
+However, the course teaches so much more than just deep diving.

 The advanced course consists of five Adventure Dives (also sometimes called specialty dives).
 The underwater navigation dive and the deep dive are compulsory, but students are free to choose the remaining three Adventure Dives.
 This means that while expanding your scuba skills and knowledge, you’ll get to test out fun adventures, like night diving, underwater photography, or drift diving.

-Whatever your motivations for taking the Advanced Open Water Diver course, the increase in depth is a big step up from the Open Water Diver certification levels.
+Whatever your motivations for taking the PADI Advanced Open Water Diver course, the increase in depth is a big step up from the Open Water Diver certification levels.
 Keep in mind that your bottom time for deeper dives will be considerably lower.
 There are two main limitations: nitrogen absorption (resulting in shorter no-decompression limits) and air consumption.

 Take a look at a Recreational Dive Planner™, which shows no-decompression limits for recreational diving.
 You can use it to calculate how long a scuba diver can stay at a given depth due to the increasing amount of nitrogen absorption that occurs as divers go deeper.
-You’ll see that at 18 meters/60 feet, your maximum bottom time is 56 minutes.
-However, when you dive to 30 meters/100 feet, it’s only 20 minutes.
+You’ll see that at 18 meters/ 60 feet, your maximum bottom time is 56 minutes.
+However, when you dive to 30 meters/ 100 feet, it’s only 20 minutes.
 Similarly, the deeper you go, the quicker you will breathe through your air, also resulting in a shorter dive time.

 That’s why deeper diving requires more safety protocols, awareness, and dive planning to know when it’s time to start ascending.